SANEs in Action

 This multi-disciplinary, statewide collaboration has resulted in numerous advancements in the quality of care being delivered and the quality evidence being collected and preserved.

-- In collaboration with the Executive Office of Public Safety (EOPS), new date rape drug testing guidelines for sexual assault victims are being implemented statewide at the Massachusetts State Police Crime lab.
+- In collaboration with the Executive Office of Public Safety and Security (EOPSS), new date rape drug testing guidelines for sexual assault victims are being implemented statewide at the Massachusetts State Police Crime lab.
 Data from this testing has yielded a significant number of patients with date rape drugs in their systems during the time of the assault.
-This evidence collection kit in Massachusetts is now used by the manufacturer as the national standard.

 - In collaboration with the Boston Area Rape Crisis Center, a toll free hotline was established for victims who wish to obtain toxicology results from unreported cases.
 (866-269-4265) Victims who wish to receive results from reported cases can contact their local DA's office.